The following article is an excerpt from "A Book of Bible Study"

 Yet You brought us out into a place of abundance.
 (Psalm 66:10-12)

-The instruction given to us in this passage as God’s people is that when we are facing times of overwhelming adversity in our lives, we are to do the same as the people of Judah and Jerusalem did at this time of dire need in their lives.
+The instruction given to us in 2 Chronicles 20:15-17 is that when we are facing times of overwhelming adversity in our lives, we are to do the same as the people of Judah and Jerusalem did at this time of dire need in their lives.
 We are to look to the Lord our God; we are to bring our prayer before Him and wait for His deliverance.
-Once again, we find instruction and powerful encouragement in God’s answer to Jehoshaphat’s prayer:

 God’s word instructs us that we are not to be afraid or discouraged when we are facing overwhelming troubles in our lives.
 We need not be afraid, because as believers in Christ, as spiritual Israel, we have this promise: The battles that we have not the resources or strength to fight on our own will be fought for us by God Himself.

-Our instruction on what to do when we find ourselves facing these times of overwhelming trouble is to first “station ourselves”, or position ourselves, just as the Lord instructed Judah and Jerusalem.
-When they marched out early the next morning to meet this vast army, they did as they were told to do in the word of the Lord (verses 14-17), which is to say that they obeyed the word of the Lord.
+Our instruction on what to do when we find ourselves facing these times of overwhelming trouble is to first “station ourselves” (verse 17), or position ourselves, just as the Lord instructed Judah and Jerusalem.
+When they marched out early the next morning to meet this vast army, they did as they were told to do in the word of the Lord (verses 15-17), which is to say that they obeyed the word of the Lord.
 Therefore, to “station ourselves” means that we are to position ourselves in obedience to the word of God as revealed to us in the Scriptures.

-After we take up our position in obedience to God’s word, we are instructed to stand and see the salvation of the Lord on our behalf”.
+After we take up our position in obedience to God’s word, we are instructed to “stand and see the salvation of the Lord on our behalf” (verse 17).
 To “stand” means that we are to stand firm or continue in our position of obedience to the word of God, and not move away from that position.
 We should never consider an escape from our circumstances that is in disobedience to the word of God.
-The lesson from this account in 2 Chronicles is that when we are facing overwhelming burdens and troubles in this life, we are to look to God for our deliverance, and we are to stand firm in obedience to His word as we wait for Him to do for us what we are powerless to do for ourselves.
+The lesson for God’s people from this passage in 2 Chronicles 20 is that when we are facing overwhelming burdens and troubles in this life, we are to look to God for our deliverance, and we are to stand firm in obedience to His word as we wait for Him to do for us what we are powerless to do for ourselves.

 When we find ourselves under great pressure that is far beyond our ability to endure, as happened in the life of the Apostle Paul, let us take comfort and understand that these things happen in our lives “so that we would not trust in ourselves, but in God who raises the dead”.
 Let us also know that God will sustain us and ultimately deliver us (2 Corinthians 1:8-11).